 Strategic Cost Management

 Auditing is a highly-demanding line of study and profession.
 It is well recognised globally and provides a wide range of career options.
 You can become an internal auditor for big companies, a government auditor, in fact, you can even land up becoming the Comptroller Auditor General of India (CAG).
 Budget Analysts, personal financial advisor, management analyst, financial manager, are some of the career options you can choose if planning to do auditing.

 New accounting and auditing applications have emerged for auditors.
 These are being taught in various courses offered by accounting and auditing institutions.
 Many new certification programmes have also emerged that help auditors in getting designations as global and national auditors.

 As an internal auditor, you have to maintain the financial records of your company and make sure that all the internal business operations are being carried out in compliance with the law.

 As a government auditor, you have to maintain all government records and examine them in accordance with the rules and regulations prescribed by law.

 As an IT auditor, you are given the job of inspecting the technological infrastructure of an entity and checking the system’s efficiency and security.

 Personal Financial Advisor

-As a personal financial advisor, you work for companies, assess their financial conditions and advise them to ensure efficacy in order to achieve its business goal.
+As a personal financial advisor, you work for companies, assess their financial conditions and advise them to ensure efficacy in order to achieve their business goal.

 1. Government Institutions